-There aren’t too many places around Buzzards Bay where you can climb hills through the forest and launch a kayak at a single location.
-But that’s what Little Bay Conservation Area and neighboring Monks Park have to offer.
+There aren’t too many places around Buzzards Bay where you can climb hills through the forest and launch a kayak at a single location — but that’s what Little Bay Conservation Area and neighboring Monks Park have to offer.
 Whether you’re craving a leisurely beach walk or a quick woodland hike that will get your heart beating, you can find it here.

 There’s another reason why Little Bay is worth a visit: the beautiful water views.
 Take a seat on one of the many trailside benches to stop and savor the sight of this sheltered bay, with wooded Tobey Island and upper Buzzards Bay in the distance.
-You might see some interesting boats making their way in and out of the nearby Cape Cod Canal!
+You might even see some interesting boats making their way in and out of the nearby Cape Cod Canal!

 Begin your walk at Little Bay Conservation Area from one of two trailheads: forested Shore Road or Valley Bars Circle, near where the road ends at the shoreline.
 Both will connect you to Little Bay’s half-mile Loop Trail, which traverses the rolling woods.
 (Download trail map)

 Want to get straight down to the water?
 Venture under the railroad bridge and turn right to discover a sandy path that leads through low marsh grasses to a scenic peninsula.
 This is a fantastic spot to explore with kids or on your own for a quiet walk.

 For a longer walk, cross Valley Bars Circle to head into neighboring Monks Park.
 The trails at both properties are well marked with signs and maps, making for an adventure that’s suitable for nearly all outdoor explorers.

 Habitats & Wildlife